 Moreover, the community which ranged from kids to elders also received the knowledge about Rainwater Harvesting and Renewable energy source like Solar power.

-Akanksha explained to them that how these green practices are correlated and after proper practising one can achieve the most sustainable way of living.
+Akanksha explained to them that how these green practices are correlated and after proper practicing one can achieve the most sustainable way of living.

 -Reported by Akanksha